omkarcloud/google-maps-scraper/fields.md

 ---

-## Rental Fields
+## Rental Fields (Places that are rentals)

 ### Core Identifiers & Info
 - IS_RENTAL [Determines if the place is a rental or a normal business]
 - PLACE_ID
-- KGMID (Knowledge Graph Machine ID) - unique id for each business on Google Maps
+- KGMID (Knowledge Graph Machine ID) - unique id for each business on Google Maps.
+PLACE_ID can be null, but KGMID can never be null.
+Use this as the unique identifier.- CID
-- CID
 - DATA_ID
 - NAME
 - DESCRIPTION